-John C. Malone, age 68, has been a director since April 2009.
-Mr. Malone has been Chairman of the Board and a director of Liberty Media Corporation since March 2006.
-Prior to that, Mr. Malone was Chairman of the Board and a director of Liberty Media LLC, the predecessor of Liberty Media Corporation, from 1994 to May 2006.
+John C. Malone, age 68 has been a director since April 2009.
+Dr. Malone has been Chairman of the Board and a director of Liberty Media Corporation since March 2006.
+Prior to that, Dr. Malone was Chairman of the Board and a director of Liberty Media LLC, the predecessor of Liberty Media Corporation, from 1990 to May 2006.
 He was Chief Executive Officer of Liberty Media LLC from August 2005 to February 2006.
-Mr. Malone served as Chairman of the Board of Telecommunications, Inc., or TCI, from November 1996 to March 1999; and Chief Executive Officer of TCI from January 1994 to March 1997.
-Mr. Malone is Chairman of the Board of Liberty Global, Inc., Chairman of the Board of DirecTV Group, Inc. and a director of Discovery Communications, Inc., IAC/InterActiveCorp, and Expedia, Inc.
+Dr. Malone served as Chairman of the Board of Telecommunications, Inc., or TCI, from November 1996 to March 1999; and Chief Executive Officer of TCI from January 1994 to March 1997.
+Dr. Malone is Chairman of the Board of Liberty Global, Inc., Chairman of the Board and Chief Executive Officer of Discovery Holding Company, Chairman of the Board of DirecTV Group, Inc. and a director of IAC/InterActiveCorp and Expedia, Inc.

 David J.A.
 Flowers, age 54, has been a director since April 2009.
 Mr. Flowers has been a Senior Vice President and the Treasurer of Liberty Media Corporation since March 2006.
-Prior to that, he was a Senior Vice President of Liberty Media LLC, the predecessor of Liberty Media Corporation, since October 2000 and
+Prior to that, he was a Senior

-Treasurer of Liberty Media LLC since April 1997.
-Mr. Flowers served as a Vice President of Liberty Media LLC from June 1995 to October 2000.
-Mr. Flowers also serves as a director of Internal Leisure Group.
-Inc.
+Vice President of Liberty Media LLC, the predecessor of Liberty Media Corporation, since October 2000 and Treasurer of Liberty Media LLC since April 1997.
+Mr. Flowers served as a Vice President of Liberty Media from June 1995 to October 2000.
+Mr. Flowers is also a Senior Vice President and the Treasurer of Discovery Holding Company.